 Tantric, Coffee massages are the new ‘must have’ in the world of erotic massage.
 Sensual and uplifting, masseuses have developed a way to perform this classic massage with the aid of coffee based products known to rejuvenate the skin.
 Coffee beans are ground and used as a stimulating exfoliant scrub to remove dead skin cells across the body, either by hand or with the help of a wet cloth.
-Once the skin has been scrubbed, coffee based oil or lubricant is drizzled all over the body in preparation for the Tantric massage to come.
+Once the skin has been scrubbed, coffee based oil or lubricant is drizzled all over the body in preparation for the Best Tantric massage service in London to come.

 But this poses the question: If we don’t consume the coffee, how do we obtain all of its benefits?
 Well, I am here to tell you why.